-iii.
 IFRS 16 - Leases

-IFRS 16 will replace IAS 17, "Leases" and related interpretations effective for annual periods commencing on or after January 1, 2019.
-Early application is permitted for companies that also apply IFRS 15.
-IFRS 16 follows a 'right-of-use' model which will require leases of more than twelve months to be reported on a company's financial statements as assets and liabilities, eliminating the current dual accounting model for lessees, which distinguishes between on-balance sheet finance leases and offbalance sheet operating leases.
-The Company does not intend to early adopt IFRS 16 and has not yet fully evaluated the impact of this new standard however the impact is not expected to be material.
+IFRS 16 replaces IAS 17, "Leases" and related interpretations effective for annual periods commencing on or after January 1, 2019.
+IFRS 16 follows a 'right-of-use' model which requires most leases to be reported on a company's financial statements as assets and liabilities, eliminating the former dual accounting model for lessees, which distinguishes between on-balance sheet finance leases and off-balance sheet operating leases.
+Upon adoption of IFRS 16, there was no impact to the Company's financial statements, as no right-of-use assets or lease liabilities were recognized.
+The Company will elect not to recognize assets and lease liabilities for short-term leases that have a lease term of twelve months or less, and leases of low-value assets.
+Lease payments associated with these leases will be recognized as an expense over the lease term.